Celerium/RocketCyber-PowerShellWrapper/docs/index.md

 ## Initial Setup

-After installing this module, you will need to configure both the *base URI* & *API keys* that are used to talk with the RocketCyber API.
+After installing this module, you will need to configure both the *base URI* & *API key* that are used to talk with the RocketCyber API.

 1. Run `Add-RocketCyberBaseURI`
    - By default, RocketCyber's `https://api-us.rocketcyber.com/v3` URI is used.